Temp Mail Logo

 v=DKIM1; k=ed25519; p=11qYAYKxCrfVS/7TyWQHOg7hcvPapiMlrwIaaPcHURo=

-A compact Ed25519 key — only 44 base64 characters but provides approximately 256-bit security equivalent.
+A compact Ed25519 key.
+Only 44 base64 characters but provides approximately 256-bit security equivalent.
 Modern and efficient.
 Supported by most major mail servers.
 The analyzer correctly identifies this as a non-RSA key and skips bit-strength estimation.

-Example 3Revoked key — will fail verification
+Example 3Revoked key.
+Will fail verification

 v=DKIM1; k=rsa; p=